starlightenergies/Form8KManager/README.md

-Given my background as an S.E.C. reporting manager for an NYSE listed bank in the past, including preparing many 8-K's, etc. then I can surely do better than our local news outlets.
+Given my background as an S.E.C. reporting manager for an NYSE listed bank in the past, including preparing many 8-K's, etc. then I can surely do better than any news outlet.
+Just takes time...

 ## Status
 - Started: 2021-06-11